By VexaScribe Editorial · Pricing verified July 8, 2026 · Benchmark data added

 • Self-hosted Whisper matured: faster-whisper and whisper.cpp deliver 4–10× speedups, and Whisper accuracy is now a solved problem for most use cases.

-Pricing Reference (April 2026)
+Transcription API Pricing Reference (July 2026)

 All prices are official list pricing for standard batch/streaming endpoints.
 Enterprise commitments, volume discounts, and reserved capacity can bring costs down 30–70%.
 Always confirm on the provider's pricing page before committing.